Juvenile Court in Connecticut

 My case is staying in juvenile court.
 What will happen when I get there?

 The legal term for your first court appearance is arraignment.
 It is where you are formally charged with a crime and read your rights.
 If you have applied for the Public Defender and you qualify, they will be appointed at your arraignment.
 Your lawyer will enter a not guilty plea for you.
 This is called a pro forma denial.
 This is a formality and lets the case move on for a discussion of what might happen next in your case.
-The arraignment is where your lawyer can argue to have you released from detention if you are locked up, or where the prosecutor might ask for the judge to give you some rules to follow.
+The arraignment is where your lawyer can argue to have you released from detention (if you were placed there) or where the prosecutor might ask for the judge to give you some rules to follow.

-Sometimes the prosecutor will ask the Judge to place you in detention, even if the police did not bring you to detention when they arrested you.
+Sometimes the prosecutor will ask the Judge to place you in detention for the first time at that hearing, even if the police did not bring you to detention when they arrested you.
 The judge will listen to arguments from the prosecutor and your lawyer.
 The judge can refuse to do anything, order that you go home but follow rules set by the court or the judge could put you in detention.
-If you go to detention, your case will be heard again within 15 days.
+If you go to detention, your case will be heard again within 7 days.
 At that time, the judge will decide if he or she should let you go home or send you back to detention until your next court date.
-The judge can detain you if he or she thinks that you might commit another crime, not show up for your next court date or if your behavior makes the judge think you or others could be in danger if you do not go to detention.
+This is called being “remanded” to detention.
+The judge can detain you if there is “probable cause” that you committed the crime; there is no appropriate less restrictive setting available; and if you are found to pose a risk to public safety.

 After you are arraigned, the case will be scheduled for a pretrial conference.
 This is where your lawyer talks to the prosecutor about your case.
 Your lawyer should talk to you and to your family before talking to the prosecutor.
 If you have witnesses or information that will help your lawyer argue the case you need to share it with him or her before the pretrial, so they can investigate and prepare to talk to the prosecutor.
-The prosecutor might make an offer to dispose of your case.
+The prosecutor might make an offer to dispose of your case or see if you are willing to admit to a lesser charge.

-If the prosecutor agrees to drop the charges your case can be either nolled or dismissed.
+If the prosecutor agrees to drop the charges your case can either be nolled or dismissed.
 A nolle means that the state is not prosecuting but could reopen the case within 13 months if something changes, like you get in trouble again.
 After 13 months, the case is dismissed and can’t be reopened.
-If a case is dismissed, it is over and no one is supposed to get access to any record that you were ever in court.
+If a case is dismissed, it is over, and no one is supposed to get access to any record that you were ever in court.
+It is a good idea to call and make sure that your record has been erased.
+If your case is not nolled or dismissed, you can still ask the court to erase your records under certain circumstances.
+Your lawyer should discuss that with you.
+The Center for Children’s Advocacy website has more information about record erasure at: https://cca-ct.org/.

-If you agree to plead guilty to a charge, you and your family will meet with a probation officer who conducts a predispositional study.
-During this predispositional study, the probation officer will ask about your family history, school performance, community programs and criminal history.
+If you speak to your attorney and decide to plead guilty to a charge, you and your family will meet with a probation officer who conducts a predispositional study (PDS).
+During this PDS, the probation officer will ask about your family history, school performance, community programs and criminal history.
 You, your family and your lawyer should make sure that the probation officer has any information that might be helpful.
-The probation officer might ask you to have a mental health assessment or a court ordered psychological evaluation to see if counseling would help you stay out of trouble.
-You should talk to your lawyer before agreeing to do any type of evaluations.
-A law change in 2008 makes your juvenile court records available to the Departments of Adult Probation and Parole.
-You need to make sure that the information in your predisposition study is correct and as helpful to you as possible, so it does not get used against you later if you get in trouble as an adult.
+The probation officer might ask you to have a mental health assessment or a court ordered psychological evaluation to see if counseling would help you.
+You should talk to your lawyer before agreeing to do any evaluations.
+Your juvenile court records may be available down the road to adult probation and parole so you need to make sure that the information in your PDS is correct and as helpful to you as possible so it does not get used against you later if you get in trouble as an adult.

 I do not want to plead guilty to any charges.
 What are my options?